MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 When Defender for Servers Plan 2 (or the Defender for Cloud Defender Cloud Security Posture Management (CSPM) plan) is enabled, agentless scanning assesses protected machines to check that:

 - A supported EDR solution is enabled.
-- Defender for Servers Plan 2 or the Defender CSPM plan is enabled on the Azure subscription and its associated VMs.
 - Supported EDR solutions are installed successfully.

 > [!NOTE]